awil2016/CyberSecurity/Homwork-6/README.md

 ![configuration](image/ssh_into_sysd.png)

-Step 3: Testing Your Configuration Update
+Step 3: Testing Your Configuration Update.

 Restart the SSH service: